 - Consider how your team member may be feeling about working with you.

-- Use social awareness skills and begin to empathize with your team member.
+- Use social awareness skills to empathize with your team member.

 - Put yourself in their shoes and consider the situation from their perspective.

-During interactions with this particular team member be aware of your emotions and follow our tips:
+During interactions with this particular team member be aware of your emotions and follow these suggestions:

 - Don't allow your emotions to take over during discussions and decision making.